cstrawberry/predictive-universe/docs/paper/appendices/appendix_y_baryon_asymmetry.md

 ### Y.1.
 PU–Sakov conditions (no new assumptions)

 **Theorem Y.1 (Sakharov conditions hold generically in PU).**
-In any PU cosmology satisfying the emergence of spacetime (§11) and gravity (§12) and with gauge bundle $G$ from Conjecture G.M1:
+In any PU cosmology satisfying the emergence of spacetime (§11) and gravity (§12) and with gauge bundle $G$ from Conjecture G.M1 (verified by Theorem G.8.4b):

 1. (**Baryon‑number non‑conservation**) The chiral electroweak anomaly (related to the index theorem, Lemma R.IDX1) dictates the non-conservation of the baryon ($B$) and lepton ($L$) currents: